BraedonB98/2DoTrack/BACKEND/README.md

 will only work with phone numbers with +1   (USA phone numbers)

 need to finish delete category function

+need to add a change category Icon route and function

 ----------------------------------------------Dev Info----------------------------------
 you need ngrok to be able to open port to internet for sms functionality